mbtakanov/rag-system-demo/README.md

 ```

-### SETUP
+### Setup

+The full setup generate 100 documents - 50 PDFs from arXiv, 50 DOCXs generated using OpenAI.
 For a quick start without generating the full dataset, use the `--samples` flag.
-The full setup generate 100 documents - 50 PDFs from arXiv, 50 DOCXs generated using OpenAI.

 ```bash
 pip install -r requirements.txt